AI and Human Civilization : Strategic Foresight

 Technological Convergence

-Last October, the Sveriges Riksbank Prize in Economic Sciences was awarded to Joel Mokyr, Philippe Aghion, and Peter Howitt, reminding us how innovation, through relentless creative destruction, drives sustained prosperity.
-My own perspective has been that creativity is the heartbeat of life.
+Last October (2025), the Sveriges Riksbank (Nobel) Prize in Economic Sciences was awarded to Joel Mokyr, Philippe Aghion, and Peter Howitt, reminding us how innovation, through creative destruction, drives prosperity.
+As a long-term scholar of both creativity and life, their finding follows a civilizational perspective I have long held that creativity powers life.
+The drive of humanity to free itself from its condition is the story of its evolution: the process of transcendence (which you will hear more of from me in the future).
 Today, converging breakthroughs in AI, quantum computing, biotechnology, robotics, 3D printing, and gene editing are rewriting our economic and social foundations at unprecedented speed.
 This acceleration risks institutional decoherence; a profound, long-term civilizational risk where technology races far ahead of our political, social, and cultural capacity to adapt.
 As intelligence is becoming asymmetrically replicable and commoditized, human contribution is increasingly measured by how effectively we steer and augment ourselves with AI.
 Critical thinking, sound judgment, authenticity, and genuine human connection remain irreplaceable.
 Meanwhile, we observe three modes of agency dynamics: humans directing AI, AI directing humans, and AI directing other AI.
 The latter is poised to meet escape velocity, as humans become the operational bottleneck.

 Two-Species World and Civilizational Agency

 The stakes are high.
 I argue we are already living in a two-species civilization: biological humans coexisting with computationally cognitive machines.
+It does not have much autonomy yet.
 Treating AI as an ontological species helps understand the need for new governance (and legal) separations across human-to-human, human-to-AI, and AI-to-AI relations.
-That is a massive undertaking that will require leveraging AI itself.
+That is an undertaking that will require leveraging AI itself.
 Most paramount, recursive self-improvement (RSI) in autonomous AI systems poses an existential threat; without safeguards, it could trigger lose-lose outcomes for humanity.
-Geoffrey Hinton’s insight that superintelligent systems may need something akin to a maternal instinct underscores a parental framing already at play in the human-AI relation, but reverse: we are ('the parent') raising AI ('the child') on our collective memory, in our image.
+Geoffrey Hinton’s insight that superintelligent systems may need something akin to a maternal instinct underscores a parental framing already at play in the human-AI relation, but reverse: we ('the parent') are raising AI ('the child') on our collective memory, to our image.
 Our good and bad behaviors are being picked up by it.
 The classical dynamics and complexities of leadership may apply overtime, similarly to relationships among humans.
-Economically, material production (safety, shelter, food, industrial goods) will commoditize through full automation, overseen by only a small cadre of humans, much like today’s grid engineers.
+Economically, material production (safety, shelter, food, industrial goods) will commoditize through full automation, overseen by only a small cadre of humans, much like today’s electricity-grid or internet engineers.
 This liberates most people from mundane labor, opening space for increased socioeconomic participation in higher (Maslowian) pursuits: love, belonging, esteem, and self-actualization.
+Economics is about human behavior and needs.
+Therefore, alternate adequate models of human needs could be used for this analysis.
 New post-economies will emerge, centered on authentic human-to-human experiences augmented by AI, potentially powered by novel cryptographic value systems.
-Universal Basic Income can serve as a temporary bridge to ensure access to automated abundance.
+Universal Basic Income (UBI) may serve as a temporary bridge to ensure access to automated material abundance.
+Intelligence as a mature commodity may eventually become nationalized or highly regulated, at least partially; with profits or taxation shared to all citizens: at least, it should.

 Inequalities and Bio-Computational Classes